 There was once a beautiful kingdom peacefully ruled by a benevolent king and queen.
 In financial terms, the kingdom's citizens were much like our own: some were rich, some were poor, and some fell comfortably into the middle.

 The king's son, Prince Cameron, was rich.
-He was highly educated, but sometimes didn't utilize his skills and talents.
+He was highly educated but sometimes didn't utilize his skills and talents.
 He spent most of his time gambling, going to parties, and neglecting lessons that would teach him how to be a good dictator.

 A peasant named Johann worked on the king's farm.
-He was hard-working, honest, and always took pride in his work.
-He had a wife and five children to support, and therefore was poor.
+He was hardworking, honest, and always took pride in his work.
+He had a wife and five children to support and therefore was poor.
 He and his family lived in a small two-bedroom house near the castle.
 They could view the castle through a small, broken window, and often they spoke of its beauty and its majestic appearance.

 Johann had become friends with a peddler named Elijah, who resided about four kilometers beyond the border of the kingdom.
-He was a pleasant fellow and was always greeted with friendly smiles when he came to the kingdom to peddle his reasonably-priced items.
+He was a pleasant fellow and was always greeted with friendly smiles when he came to the kingdom to peddle his reasonably priced items.
 Elijah also brought news to the citizens about noteworthy developments occurring throughout the region.
 Elijah and Johann met with each other frequently.
 Often, their days were highlighted by stimulating and friendly conversation.

 Johann, walking casually to meet Elijah one afternoon, found a penny lying on the wet, muddy path.
-He looked in all directions in an attempt to spot the owner, but he saw no one nearby.
-He decided to keep the penny for himself, and proceed to the center of town.
-He joined Elijah there, and after they discussed the weather, Elijah gave Johann news regarding a new castle being constructed about 10 kilometers to the West.
-Johann was a very curious man, and therefore barraged Elijah with questions about the castle.
-Elijah was happy to satisfy his curiosity and patiently answered all his questions.
+He looked in all directions in an attempt to spot the owner, but seeing no one nearby, he decided to keep the penny for himself.
+Johann proceeded to the center of town, where he joined Elijah.
+After they discussed the weather, Elijah gave Johann news regarding a new castle being constructed about 10 kilometers to the west.
+Johann was a very curious man and barraged Elijah with questions about the castle.
+Elijah was happy to satisfy his friend’s curiosity and patiently answered all his questions.
 Afterward, they parted company.
-Johann didn't buy anything from Elijah that day.
-He was aware of Johann's weak financial situation and wasn't bothered by the lack of a sale.
-The two simply enjoyed each others' friendship and company.
+Johann didn't buy anything from Elijah that day, but Elijah was aware of Johann's weak financial situation and wasn't bothered by the lack of a sale.
+The two simply enjoyed each other’s friendship and company.

 After arriving home, Johann decided to bury the penny he'd found.
-He had recently bought food for his family; they therefore had enough to sustain them for the near future.
-At this time, rather than rushing to spend his newly-found penny, he decided the wiser course of action would be to save it for the time when it would be most useful.
+He had recently bought food for his family, so they had enough to sustain them for the near future.
+At this time, rather than rushing to spend his newfound penny, he decided the wiser course of action would be to save it for the time when it would be most useful.

 After burying the penny in his backyard, he said a prayer to Plutus, the god of wealth and good luck.
 Johann remembered to thank him for his generosity.
 He then went inside to greet his family and share the evening meal with them.